Why post-nominals are so important

-She said: “I joined IOSH as an Associate and then worked hard to achieve my qualification to get to TechIOSH.
-Because of the pride I felt, I knew I wanted to continue my journey and I completed my diploma in just 10 months, which gave me the education I needed to pursue GradIOSH.
+She said: “I joined IOSH and then worked hard to achieve my qualification to get to TechIOSH.
+Because of the pride I felt, I knew I wanted to continue my journey and I completed my diploma in just 10 months, which gave me the education I needed to pursue CertIOSH.

 Our Student Members also understand the value of post-nominals to enhance their employability.
-As soon as they have completed their studies and progressed to their next member grade – either AIOSH, TechIOSH or GradIOSH, depending on qualification – they can use the relevant designation.
+As soon as they have completed their studies and progressed to their next member grade – either TechIOSH or CertIOSH, depending on qualification – they can use the relevant designation.

 He said: “As a junior professional, obtaining globally recognised professional status is important to me, and this is how I can showcase my commitment to OSH.